-Happiness is not a path but a destination.
+Happiness isn’t a path but a destination.
 It’s the spiritual experience of living every minute with love, simplicity, forgiveness, compassion, kindness, and gratitude.

 I believe strongly in the above quote.
-I got really interested in the subject of true and everlasting happiness that I went on a 4-year-long sabbatical to explore all about it.
-I am now a practicing happiness and mental health coach.
+I got interested in the subject of true and everlasting happiness that I went on a 4-year-long sabbatical to explore all about it.
+I’m now practicing mental health coach.

 Gratitude can transform common days into thanksgivings, turn routine jobs into joy, and change ordinary opportunities into blessings.

-I have designed a special THANK YOU card that I give away to people who touch my heart.; and mostly these are ordinary people who do their regular jobs.
-They’re cleaners, drivers, maids, defense forces, public servants, waiters, people who I meet for professional meetings or even friends and families.
+I’ve designed a special THANK YOU card that I give away to people who touch my heart.; and mostly these are ordinary people who do their regular jobs.
+They’re cleaners, drivers, maids, defense forces, public servants, waiters, people who I meet for professional meetings, or even friends and families.

 I print 1,000 cards every year and give them all away.
-I started this practice in 2013 and since then, I have given away thousands of such cards to people across India.
+I started this practice in 2013 and since then, I’ve given away thousands of such cards to people across India.

 It’s such a lovely feeling and the recipients just get lost in their awe.
-I have not met a single person who has got such a card in his or her life.
-They get so elated and feel proud about their existence.
+I haven’t met a single person who has got such a card in his or her life.
+They get so elated and feel proud of their existence.